getodk/central-backend/docs/api.md

 # Group System Endpoints

 There are some resources available for getting or setting system information and configuration.
-You can [set the Backups configuration](/reference/system-endpoints/backups-configuration) for the server, [set the Usage Reporting configuration](/reference/system-endpoints/usage-reporting-configuration), or you can [retrieve the Server Audit Logs](/reference/system-endpoints/server-audit-logs).
+You can [set the Usage Reporting configuration](/reference/system-endpoints/usage-reporting-configuration) for the server, or you can [retrieve the Server Audit Logs](/reference/system-endpoints/server-audit-logs).
+If backups were configured using an earlier version of ODK Central, you can also [get the current configuration](/reference/system-endpoints/backups-configuration) or terminate it.

 ## Backups Configuration [/v1/config/backups]

-This resource does not conform to REST standards, as it has a multi-step initialization process and is essentially a singleton object: only one backup may be configured at a time.
+Earlier versions of ODK Central allowed users to configure backups to Google Drive.
+It is [no longer possible](https://forum.getodk.org/t/backups-to-google-drive-from-central-will-stop-working-after-oct-3/38895) to configure backups, but if backups were configured using an earlier version of ODK Central, you can get the current configuration or terminate it.
+The backups configuration is essentially a singleton object: there can be only one backups configuration at a time.

+Even though it is no longer to possible to set up a new backups configuration, you can still download a [Direct Backup](/reference/system-endpoints/direct-backup).

 ### Getting the current configuration [GET]